HubbleCommand/HubbleCommand.github.io/_posts/2024-08-02-tools-tips.md

 # Upcoming

 Be on the look out for [JitCI](https://jitci.com/) !!!
 This is a CI platform made by [JitPack](https://jitpack.io/tests), which will build your releases.
 Seems very promising!
+> As of 2025-03-27, JitCI is still in beta

 # Tips

 [MarkDown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 [SCP for file transfer](https://kb.iu.edu/d/agye)

-[Article on Jekyll components](https://sayzlim.net/jekyll-include-component/) I found after looking at the [documentation](https://jekyllrb.com/docs/includes/)
+[Article on Jekyll components](https://sayzlim.net/jekyll-include-component/) I found after looking at the [documentation](https://jekyllrb.com/docs/includes/).
+Also look at the [Jekyll Cheatsheet](https://cloudcannon.com/cheat-sheets/jekyll/).

 ## Databases
 [Neo4j](https://neo4j.com/) is very good